-Shira regularly counsels clients on unrelated business activities, lobbying and political campaign activities, corporate sponsorships, commercial co-ventures and other fundraising activities, executive compensation issues, excess benefit and related party transactions, complex grants and program related investments, excess business holdings, jeopardizing investments, and self-dealing rules.
+Shira regularly counsels clients on unrelated business income tax issues, lobbying and political campaign activities, corporate sponsorships, commercial co-ventures and other fundraising activities, executive compensation issues, excess benefit and related party transactions, complex grants and program related investments, excess business holdings, jeopardizing investments, and self-dealing rules.
 She also works with organizations to improve their board governance policies and procedures and provides advice on fiduciary obligations unique to directors and officers of nonprofit organizations.

 Prior to earning her LL.M. in taxation from New York University School of Law, Shira served as a law clerk to Judge J. Curtis Joyner at the Federal District Court for the Eastern District of Pennsylvania.